Video Download: Pregnenolone The Most Important Hormone You Havent Heard About Part 1

 Scientists believe that the hormone pregnenolone has vast potential for maintaining healthy cognitive function and may be “the most potent memory enhancer yet reported.”

-As natural levels of pregnenolone fall, ensuring optimal levels may represent an important addition to every adult’s cognitive wellness program.
+As natural levels of pregnenolone fall, ensuring optimal levels may represent an essential addition to every adult’s cognitive wellness program.

 Substantial evidence from animal studies suggests that neurosteroid levels, including pregnenolone, diminish with advancing age.